JCZuurmond/pyjpeg/docs/191001-gdd-fest-pyjpeg.md

 ---

-# She started talking about the war
+# He started talking about the war

 ---